-Thirlmere was named after a lake in Cumberland, England.
-Today it is known for Trainworks and the nearby Thirlmere Lakes National Park.
-Each year, the town celebrates the traditional start of the steam season culminating in an annual festival.
+Thirlmere today is home to Australia’s largest Rail Heritage collection: The NSW Rail Museum .
+Each year, the town celebrates the traditional start of the steam season, culminating in an annual festival.

-Thirlmere Lakes offer swimming and canoeing as well as a very scenic location.
+Thirlmere Lakes National Park offer swimming and canoeing as well as a very scenic location.
+It is a popular destination for bushwalkers and nature enthusiasts.
 These are among the last undisturbed freshwater lakes in the Sydney region and have a unique marine life.
 You are asked to take care and consider the delicate ecology of the system.
 A cycleway links Thirlmere with Tahmoor.